 What is Microsoft Customer Agreement?

-The new Microsoft Customer Agreement is a contractual agreement between the end customer and Microsoft, which is meant to streamline the purchasing terms for end customers, regardless of the way channels and partners the customer are buying from.
+The new Microsoft Customer Agreement is a contractual agreement between the end customer and Microsoft.
+It aims to streamline the purchasing terms for end customers, regardless of the way channels, partners and customers are buying.
 In the CSP program, the new agreement will essentially replace the current Microsoft Cloud Agreement, previously introduced back in November 2018.

 You can review the Microsoft Customer Agreement today at http://aka.ms/customeragreement.